-• The margin account related to futures contracts is detailed in the notes on cash and cash equivalents.
+- The margin account related to futures contracts is detailed in the notes on cash and cash equivalents. - Cash collateral related to OTC derivatives is recorded on the balance sheet under receivables (for provided cash collateral) and/or current liabilities (for received cash collateral).